fluofoxxo/outrun/README.md

 7. Run `go build github.com/fluofoxxo/outrun` and wait until the build is complete
 8. Run the produced executable (`outrun.exe` on Windows, `outrun` on Linux/macOS)

-Binary releases may be provided in more mature stages of the repository.
+Binary releases can be found [in the releases tab.](https://github.com/fluofoxxo/outrun/releases)

 #### Modifying an APK to connect to your instance (from Windows)